 London Packing List Winter

-(Temperatures are milder in London than in many other parts of the world.
-Therefore, between December and February, expect temperatures from 40°F to 50°F. Rain is also common so warm waterproof clothes are a must.)
+(Temperatures are milder throughout winter in London than in many other parts of the world.
+Therefore, between December and February, expect temperatures from 40°F to 50°F. Rain is also common so warm waterproof clothing is a must.)

 - Warn Jacket